Stratio/genai-examples/README.md

 $ poetry build
 ```

-and you will find a `tar.gz` in the `dist` folder that you can use to register the chain and associated pacakge in *Stratio GenAI API*.
-Note that the `"chain_params"` field in the chain registration request should contain the parameters that your chain class constructor expects.
+You will find a `tar.gz` in the `dist` folder that you can use deploy the package and register the chain in *Stratio GenAI API*.

 ### Deploying your chain